Is Your Boxer at Risk? 9 Genetic Health Issues You Must Know About

 You can take many steps to keep your pooch in good health.
 I recommend that you focus on the following:

-• Exercise: Make sure your puppy gets plenty of physical activity daily, whether walking, running, or playing a game of fetch.
-Not only does this keep your pet physically fit, but you’ll also benefit from the quality time together.
+- Exercise: Make sure your puppy gets plenty of physical activity daily, whether walking, running, or playing fetch.
+This will keep your pet physically fit and benefit you both from quality time together.

 How Can I Reduce My Vet Bills?